 While sometimes funny in the moment, slang is dangerous for kids.

 Incorrect language can make kids look and feel stupid.
 Some of their peers know something that they don't.
 Those kids know what a vagina is and likely what it does.
 Knowledge is power; it's social cache, on and off the playground.
 Not being in the know can lead to feelings of insecurity and fear.
 These are not the feelings we want to cultivate, especially if we want to keep kids safe.
 Kids who are confident in their knowledge and trust their parents to protect and inform them are harder to coerce or groom.

 Using slang also secretizes something.
 Slang is code that not everyone knows.
 "That's excluding!" my four year old would say.
 She's right.
 Secrets involve excluding some information from other people.
 She knows excluding doesn't feel good or safe.
 But she doesn't know that secrets shrinks people.
 Not only uncomfortable, a secret makes people smaller, and feel less capable than they are.
 Kids are especially susceptible to the dangers of secrets.
 They lack the agency of adults and often can't understand the potential impact behind secret keeping.
 Nothing about kids' bodies should be made secret.
 Privacy or "private areas" okay; secrets are not.

 Ignorance and smallness are big deals but there's more.
-Slang reduces the female body into something not deserving of respect.
+Slang reduces the body into something, less than, something not deserving of respect.
 If a girl uses the same slang ("boobs") that she sees someone else use to catcall or mock, she will associate her body with something less than.